 College of Osteopathic Medicine scholarships

-The dean and the College of Osteopathic Medicine scholarship committee each year identifies individuals from the entering class to receive these scholarships, which are funded by endowments in the College of Osteopathic Medicine and Des Moines University.
+The Dean and the College of Osteopathic Medicine admissions committee each year identifies individuals from the entering class to receive these scholarships, which are funded by endowments in the College of Osteopathic Medicine and Des Moines University.
 Recipients are chosen from a group of finalists selected on the basis of their academic achievement.
 There is no application process as the College of Osteopathic Medicine scholarship committee determines the recipients.
+Students with renewable scholarships must maintain the specific criteria in their scholarship letter.
+If at any point a student fails to maintain eligibility they will no longer receive the scholarship for future years.

 - Charles Casey Memorial Scholarship